fienvh/uit-documentatie/content/json-ld/latest/places/place-price-info.md

 Add an array of price info objects for the offer.

-Price is not required, although once added it can not be removed from an offer
+Price is not required, although once added it can not be removed from an offer.

 ## Resource URI